Wilhelm Nikolaus Suksdorf: Career

 Gray's Manual was not as helpful in Washington as it had been in Iowa as many species in Washington were still not identified, so Suksdorf began to correspond with Asa Gray at Harvard University in 1878.
 Gray had never been to the Pacific Northwest and relied on collectors to send him specimens for the book on the flora of North America that he was working on.
 Suksdorf was "shy, retiring, modest, and unsure of himself", and Gray's encouragement was a key factor in keeping him motivated in collecting and studying plants.
 Gray named a genus of plants after him, Suksdorfia, as well as the type species Suksdorfia violacea in 1879.
 Suksdorf had first collected S. violacea in 1878.
-Another result of this collaboration was that in 1882, Suksdorf published the first of 13 volumes of the Flora of Washington.
+Another result of this collaboration was that in 1882, Suksdorf published the first of 13 volumes of the exsiccata-like specimen series Flora of Washington.

 Suksdorf continued to live in Bingen, Washington, a village his brothers founded, and remained there for 56 years.
 Consequently, his botanical work tended to reflect the Klickitat County, Washington-Mount Adams flora.
 Because of his quiet nature and the fact that he collected plants, the local native tribes befriended him, teaching him about the local flora and where rare specimens could be found.
 In 1880 Gray sent his colleague, Charles Christopher Parry, to Washington to work in the field with Suksdorf.
 Parry taught Suksdorf better methods of preserving plants.
 In 1881 another colleague of Gray visited Suksdorf; Cyrus Pringle.
 Pringle told Suksdorf that he could sell preserved plants and Suksdorf began selling his pressings, as well as bulbs and seeds, to make some money.
 He published his own catalog and sold to herbariums and individuals.

 Suksdorf used his own names and shorthand for many local land features, making it difficult for fellow botanists to figure out which places he was talking about; until it was nearly entirely deciphered and published in 1942 in a master's thesis by William Alfred Weber, then a student at Washington State University.
 For example, he called Mt.
 Adams "Mt.
 Paddo", which was its original name.
 Suksdorf named several local plants after the mountain, such as Carex paddoensis Suksd.
 Suksdorf eventually collected over 150,000 specimens, including all or practically all the plants native to his home region in southwest Washington.